mariosn-phys/dns-matlab-gpu/README.md

 NX | An even number of grid points in x,
 MZ | An even number of grid points in z

+(Sets of parameters can be found in the initial field folders 'Data/Rex')